GoCarrot/debian-cloud-images/Readme.md

 Quick Start building a Debian image using this repo:

+* install the necessary fai packages without the recommends, avoid turning your host into a dhcp server

-* install the fai-server package
+  sudo apt-get install fai-server fai-setup-storage --no-install-recommends

-* calls (p)make -s help and follow the instruction
+* calls (p)make help and follow the instruction

 About the created disk images: